facebook/react-native-website/docs/scrollview.md

 ```javascript
 scrollTo(([y]: number), object, ([x]: number), ([animated]: boolean), ([duration]: number));
 ```

-Scrolls to a given x, y offset, either immediately or with a smooth animation.
-For Android, you may specify a "duration" instead of using "animated", which simply resolves to a default duration of 250 milliseconds.
-Using `{animated: true}` for Android is the same as specifing `{duration: 250}`.
+Scrolls to a given x, y offset, either immediately, with a smooth animation, or, for Android only, a custom animation duration time.

 Example:

+`scrollTo({x: 0, y: 0, animated: true})`

+Example with duration (Android only):

-`scrollTo({x: 0, y: 0, animated: true, duration: 0})`
+`scrollTo({x: 0, y: 0, duration: 500})`

-Note 1: The weird function signature is due to the fact that, for historical reasons, the function also accepts separate arguments as an alternative to the options object.
+Note: The weird function signature is due to the fact that, for historical reasons, the function also accepts separate arguments as an alternative to the options object.
 This is deprecated due to ambiguity (y before x), and SHOULD NOT BE USED.

-Note 2: The "duration" argument is only currently supported for Android.

 ---